1666sApple/Bangla-NER/README.md

 10. **pickle**: Standard Python library for serializing and deserializing Python objects, useful for saving models and data structures.
 Typically not listed in requirements.txt as it's part of the standard library.

-11. **json**: Standard Python library for working with JSON data, used to parse and serialize JSON strings.
-Typically not listed in requirements.txt as it's part of the standard library.

-12. **pydantic**: Data validation and settings management library using Python type annotations, used by FastAPI to validate and manage data structures.
+11. **pydantic**: Data validation and settings management library using Python type annotations, used by FastAPI to validate and manage data structures.

 ## Usage